mahak3019-DataEng/Spotify_Api_DataPipeline_AWS_Snowflake/README.md

 Youtube Tutorials link: https://www.youtube.com/watch?v=WAmEZBEeNmg&t=1296s

 ### Project Description
-This project involves creating a data pipeline using AWS Lambda functions and Snowflake.
+This project consists of two AWS Lambda functions that interact with AWS S3 and Snowflake.
+The project also integrates with AWS CloudWatch and Snowpipe for automated data processing.
 The pipeline performs the following tasks:

 ### Data Retrieval: